odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 });
 ```

-While such interfaces look intuitive, they are not suitable for complexer scenarios.
+Such interfaces may look intuitive, but they are not suitable for more complex scenarios.

 Anonymous functions as routing handlers are quite "expensive",
 because PHP has to create all functions for each request.